blahajjessie/kakaw/api-docs/backend/User.md

 ## `kick` (reason: string)

-takes a reason, remove user from sessions, and sends the reason to the user
+takes a reason, kills the player's WebSocket connection, and sends the reason to the user

 ## `send` (message: socketData)